Sanjib-D/QR_Code_Generator/README.md

   - Sign up, login, and logout functionality.
   - Redirects unauthorized users to the login page.
 - **QR Code Generation**
-  - Enter any text or URL to generate a custom QR code.
+  - Enter any text or URL to generate a custom QR code instantly.
-  - Auto-refreshes QR image on each generation.
+- **Generation History (New!)**
+  - Automatically saves every QR code you generate.
+  - **Cloud Sync:** History is saved to your account (Firestore), so you can see it on any device.
+  - **Quick Action:** One-click "Copy" button to retrieve old links.
 - **Protected Access**
-  - Only logged-in users can access the main generator page.
+  - Only logged-in users can access the generator and their personal history.
 - **Responsive UI**
   - Works on both desktop and mobile browsers.